Reactor™ - The manual

 -

-Here you can see and interact with your controller.
-Check the legend (blue question mark in the top right corner) on tips to navigate the canvas with your controllers.
-You can zoom in and out by scrolling and move by alt/option + dragging the mouse.
+Here you can see and interact with your controllers.
+Check the legend (blue question mark in the top right corner) for tips on navigating the canvas with your controllers.
+You can zoom in and out by scrolling and move by dragging the mouse with a right click.

 -